Gary-Burke/the-garden-gallery/README.md

 - Open the repository in GitHub.
 - Open the Settings tab.
 - Go to the Pages section under Code and automation.
+- Navigate to the Build and deployment section.
-- From the Source section, select Master Branch.
+- From the Branch dropdown menu, select Main and save.
 - Once the site has been delpoyed, the url will be displayed in this Pages section.
-- You might need to refresh Github manually after a few seconds.
+- You might need to refresh GitHub manually after a few seconds.

 The live website can be viewed here: [The Garden Gallery](https://gary-burke.github.io/the-garden-gallery/)